glycoverse/glyrepr/tests/testthat/_snaps/convert-mono-type.md

       Error in `convert_glycan_mono_type()`:
       !
 It is already "generic".

-# converting from simple to simple fails
+# converting glycan from simple to simple fails

     Code
       convert_glycan_mono_type(glycan, to = "simple")